-Although developing countries are faced with political, social and economic instability, the key development challenge is to promote economic growth and equitable income distribution without degrading its wetland resources.
-Inspite of difficult economic conditions, developing countries should strive to make wetland issues a priority.
+The key challenge in developing countries is to promote economic growth and equitable income distribution without degrading the natural resource base including wetland resources.
+In spite of difficult economic conditions, developing countries should strive to make wetland issues a priority.
 Efforts to reduce poverty at local, regional and national level should be done while conserving wetlands.
-Development should be aimed at promoting sharing of wetland resources, securing rights of access especially for poor communities, diversifying livelihoods, improving the income earning potential of stakeholders and creating incentives for wetland conservation.
-Initiatives for development of capacity in wetland conservation skills of institutions and community-based organisations are important.
+Development should aim at promoting sharing of wetland resources, securing rights of access especially for poor communities, diversifying livelihoods, improving the income earning potential of stakeholders and creating incentives for wetland conservation.
+Initiatives for development of capacity in wetland conservation skills of institutions and community-based organizations are important.
 Therefore, conservation of wetlands should focus on actions that either increase or sustain functions and values of wetlands such as hydrology, nutrients and biodiversity.

-Until recently, wetlands were viewed as undesirable, unappealing infestations harboring snakes, insects and rodents.
-In agricultural areas, wetlands were drained, cleared and put into crop production.
+Until recently (about 20 years ago), wetlands in Africa were still viewed as undesirable, unappealing infestations harboring snakes, insects and rodents.
+In agricultural areas, wetlands were drained, cleared and put under crop production.
 In expanding urban areas, wetlands were filled to provide land for more houses, office buildings, industrial facilities and sanitary landfills.
-However, wetlands have values and functions that either directly or indirectly benefit society.
+However, wetlands values and functions directly or indirectly benefit society and these are the ones to promote their sustainable management.